-What are the health benefits of cashews?
-Cashews are one of the best-tasting, most versatile and healthiest nuts .
-In fact, benefits of cashews nutrition include the ability to improve heart health, support healthy brain functioning, and improve digestion and nutrient absorption.
+The cashew is one of the best-tasting, most versatile and healthiest nuts .
+In fact, benefits of cashews nutrition include the ability to help improve heart health, support healthy brain functioning, and improve digestion and nutrient absorption.
 Eating cashews might even be able to help you lose weight.
-(1)

 Consumption of cashew nuts has increased in recent years in most Western countries, most likely because nuts in general are repeatedly ranked as some of the healthiest foods there are.
 When it comes to cashews nutrition benefits, experts consider all nuts to be important additions to our diets in order to provide healthy fats, fiber and trace minerals — and to aid in prevention of a wide range of chronic diseases.